OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:111

-> I have inherited Your testimonies forever,
+> I have received Your testimonies as an everlasting heritage,
 > For they are the joy of my heart.

 ## Psalm 119:112

-> I have inclined my heart to perform Your statutes
+> I have set my heart to perform Your statutes
 > Forever, even to the end.

 ---